c391Awesome/project/README.md

 Before doing this, you should create the file WEB-INF/dbCreds.txt with your database credentials.
 The first line should be your username, and the second should be your password.

+## jdbc driver errors
+If the project can't find OracleDriver, then copy the ojdbc6.jar file from /oracle/jdbc/lib to catalina/lib.

 ## project layout
 <dd>